ElazarK/content-docs/playbooks/File_Enrichment_Virus_Total_Private_API.md

-file information using the Virus Total Private API integration.
+Files information using the Virus Total Private API integration.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.